Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 ```

 **Note:**\
-**1. this statement uses or (||) operator which says search for small tree in left subtree as well as in right subtree and will return true if any subtree contain the given small tree else return false**\
+**1. this statement uses or (||) operator which says search for small tree in left subtree as well as in right subtree and will return true if `any one` subtree contain the given small tree else return false**\
-**2. this line also make sure that you shift back to pervious nodes in case you find matching node but not identical subtree**
+**2. this line also make sure that you shift back to pervious nodes in case you find identical node but not identical subtree**

 ### Algorithm to check of identical subtree